lewisfish/signedMCRT/README.md

 To run the code you can use:
   - The [fortran package manager](https://fpm.fortran-lang.org/en/index.html) by running; fpm @run

+See [this](config.md) for instructions on what settings the toml config file can configure.

 ## Publication
 The code in this repo forms the basis for the following publication: